-FARM FRESH: Local ingredients from orchards and farms make their way into many seasonal entrees at restaurants such as Frederick-based VOLT, where the Executive Chef is cookbook author and former “Top Chef” finalist Bryan Voltaggio, and Baltimore-based Charleston, featuring Executive Chef and TV personality Cindy Wolf.
+FARM FRESH: Local ingredients from orchards and farms make their way into many seasonal entrees at restaurants such as Frederick-based VOLT, where the executive chef is cookbook author and former “Top Chef” finalist Bryan Voltaggio, and Baltimore-based Charleston, featuring executive chef and TV personality Cindy Wolf.

-VINTAGE DESTINATIONS: Tours, tastings and tantalizing scenery are yours to enjoy around 55 wineries and vineyards.
+VINTAGE DESTINATIONS: Tours, tastings and tantalizing scenery are yours to enjoy at 55 wineries and vineyards.
 Several wine trails criss-cross Maryland, with one incorporating six wineries in the Frederick area and another spotlighting seven peaceful Southern Maryland properties along the Patuxent River.
 More fun is uncorked at major wine events in Annapolis, Columbia, Hollywood, Salisbury and Timonium, not to mention the huge Maryland Wine Festival each September in Westminster.